 Follow-Up: The data to be collected, including long-term follow-up data.

-We will conduct one bi-monthly one-hour-follow-up session with the same measures of phase 2.
+We will conduct one bi-monthly follow-up session with the same measures of phase 2.

 Individually Identifiable Health Information: If this research will involve the use of individually identifiable health information, either collecting or having access to, and including Protected Health Information complete and submit the University’s Privacy Office online application for data privacy and security review.
 Print and upload the application with this protocol in Supporting Documents in the ETHOS SmartForm.
 Complete and submit a HIPAA authorization form if applicable in Supporting Documents in ETHOS: UMN Privacy Office Policies and/or Fairview Health Services Privacy Policies, and UMN HIPAA Agreement Templates.
 For research conducted at Gillette Children’s Specialty Healthcare refer to Gillette Research Administration for guidance.